-Imagine a thriller-comedy combo that is clever, engaging and well-acted that offers intellectual stimulation while it entertains.
+Imagine a thriller-comedy combo that is clever, engaging and well-acted, that offers intellectual stimulation while it entertains.
 This is GET OUT by the inspired and multi-talented director, screenwriter and producer Jordan Peele (of the comedy duo Key and Peele).
-With wit and irony, Mr. Peele engages us in a conversation as old civilization itself: how Myths and Mindsets are created and how they can negatively impact individuals and culture (PLATO, 5th century B.C.E.) denigrate others beyond the power circle (Fascism, Nazism, American Slavery) juxtaposed with the more empowering concept of Xenophanes (6th century B.C.E.) that individuals and communities are the creators of their own myths and that their imaginations create the gods (and by extension, the culture) they / it desire or deserve, and often at the expense of others.
+With wit and irony, Mr. Peele engages us in a conversation as old civilization itself: how Myths and Mindsets are created; how they can negatively impact individuals and culture (PLATO, 5th century B.C.E.); denigrate others beyond the power circle (Fascism, Nazism, American Slavery).
+Peele juxtaposes these ideas with the more empowering concept of Xenophanes (6th century B.C.E.) that individuals and communities are the creators of their own myths and that their imaginations create the gods (and by extension, the culture) they / it desire or deserve, and often at others’ expense.

 As for the particulars: the very fine cast led by Daniel Kaluuya in an affecting performance is well supported by Allison Williams, Catherine Keener, Bradley Whitfords, Caleb Landrey Jones, Marcus Henderson, Betty Gabriel and many others.
 Kudos to the Casting Director Terri Taylor!
 All the other elements of film-making are in fine form including the Music by Michael Abels whose work imbues thrills and humor sometimes simultaneously.
 The highest honors go to Mr. Jordan Peele, who proves to be a most excellent auteur!
 He’s made a better film than THE STEPFORD WIVES and THE SKELETON KEY with which GET OUT shares some common genre dynamics.
 Moreover, it is a more important film because of its multi-layered themes.